 Capital assets are recorded at cost.
-The cost of such capital assets is depreciated on a straight-line basis over a term depending on the assigned category (described below) and recorded as cost of revenues for WellChec[TM] capital assets and depreciation for all other capital assets recorded in engineering and product development, sales and marketing and general and administrative expenses.
+The cost of such capital assets is depreciated on a straight-line basis over a term depending on the assigned category (described below) and recorded as depreciation for capital assets recorded in engineering and product development, sales and marketing and general and administrative expenses.

-At December 31, 2018 and 2017, capital assets are classified into one of the following categories:
+At December 31, 2019 and 2018, capital assets are classified into one of the following categories: